 Like the power of scatterplots to display species - environment relationships, tables are a very powerful way of examining what permutations and combinations exist and how species are distributed across classes of contextual layers.
-With 81 contextual layers in the Spatial Portal, there are 81\(80/2)\12 or 38,880 possible tables!
+With 81 contextual layers in the Spatial Portal, there are 81(80/2)12 or 38,880 possible tables!
 A lot.
 However, not all contextual layers have spatial overlap so there are less than 38,000.
 The data in the cells of each table can be selected from one of the following three values:

-- a) Area of intersection (km)
+- a) Area of intersection (km2)

 - b) Number of species of taxa/assemblage

 - c) Number of occurrences of selected taxa

-Figure 53 below shows Australian State and Territories (columns) versus land-use classes (rows) where the numbers in each cell are the number of species ((e) in the list above).
-For example, the table shows that there are 1175 species in land use class "Mining and waste" in Western Australia (circled in red) and 411 species in land use "rural residential" in the ACT (circled in red).
+The figure below shows Australian State and Territories (columns) versus land-use classes (rows) where the numbers in each cell are the number of species.
+For example, the table shows that there are 1175 species in land use class "Mining and waste" in Western Australia and 411 species in land use "rural residential" in the ACT.
 The table can be exported as a CSV file for external analyses.